Download our latest operating and financial results.Download pdf (2.44 MB)

 The area is prospective for natural gas in several horizons with the primary target being the Utica shale.
-Secondary targets include the shallower Lorraine silts and shale and the deeper Trenton Black-River carbonate.
-The majority of Questerre’s one million gross acres lies in the heart of the fairway between two major geological features — Logan’s Line, a subsurface thrust fault to the east and the Yamaska growth fault to the west.
+Secondary targets include the shallower Lorraine shale and the deeper Trenton Black-River carbonate.
+The majority of Questerre’s acreage lies in the heart of the fairway between two major geological features — Logan’s Line, a subsurface thrust fault to the east and the Yamaska growth fault to the west.

-Following a successful vertical test well program in 2008 and 2009, Questerre and its partner, Repsol Oil & Gas Canada Inc. (formerly Talisman Energy Inc.), began a pilot horizontal well program to assess commerciality of the Utica shale in 2010.
-In the fall of 2010, the pilot program was suspended while the provincial government initiated the Strategic Environmental Assessment (“SEA”).
-In the summer of 2014, the government extended the tenure of exploration permits held to beyond 2021.
+Following a successful vertical test well program in 2008 and 2009, Questerre and its partner, Repsol, began a pilot horizontal well program to assess commerciality of the Utica shale in 2010.
+In the fall of 2010, the pilot program was suspended while the provincial government initiated the SEA.

 In April 2016, the Government of Quebec released a new energy policy setting out targets to be achieved by 2030: (i) enhance energy efficiency by 15%, (ii) reduce by 40% the amount of petroleum products consumed, (iii) eliminate the use of thermal coal; (iv) increase by 25% overall renewable energy output; and (v) increase by 50% bioenergy production.